+The oldest form of Australian Storytelling is Aboriginal Storytelling.
 The period of creation before time as we know it existed, is known to the Aboriginal people as The Dreaming.
-This is when the very essence of human nature came to be understood.
+This is when the very essence of human nature came to be understood and was passed down through generations with Aboriginal storytelling.

 Dreamtime is a word, first used by a European anthropologist, in the early 1900’s, to define what he perceived, as a religion.
 He used this word to describe the all-encompassing mystical period of Aboriginal beginning.